 To maximize your consumer outreach, you should utilize various channels.
 These include social media, direct mail, email, print ads, display ads, and mobile ads.
 The more channels you use to boost your brand image, the more consumers you will reach, creating a wider base of potential customers.

 Then, there are those super active consumers that maintain a presence on all or most of the channels.
 If a consumer sees your brand on Instagram and then again in their email inbox and then in their physical mailbox a few days later, it imprints your brand in their mind, helping to foster that stay top of mind cadence that you want as a business owner to increase sales.

 Postalytics allows you to easily create successful multi-channel campaigns using deep integration with marketing automation.
-We use customer relationship management (CRM) tools to foster engagement and build trust and familiarity between your brand and your customers.
+We use customer relationship management (CRM) tools and modern CRM strategies to foster engagement and build trust and familiarity between your brand and your customers.
 These tools make it easy to develop multi-channel campaigns that reach more consumers and boost brand awareness.